prekijpatel/bgMetaMiner/README.md

 # MetaMiner
 🚧 Work in Progress

 This repository is currently under active development for next version.
 Some features may be incomplete or unstable.
 We suggest you to use the built `.exe` rather than raw code available here.
+The new version which has NLP-based normalizations will be uploaded by 25th Sep.
+Thank you for your patience.

 ![graphical abstract](https://github.com/prekijpatel/MetaMiner/blob/main/img/graphical%20abstract.png)